 Ar dheis Dé go raibh a n-anama.

 An IRA bomb explodes in Omagh, Co Tyrone killing twenty-nine people, including a pregnant woman with twins.
-As a result of the Good Friday Agreement of 1998, the people of Northern Ireland thought they had seen the end of violence.
-However, a tiny breakaway group of IRA dissidents who called themselves The Real IRA thought otherwise and continued the campaign to rid Northern Ireland of “British occupation.”
+As a result of the Good Friday Agreement of 1998, the people of the north of Ireland thought they had seen the end of violence.
+However, a tiny breakaway group of IRA dissidents who called themselves The Real IRA thought otherwise and continued the campaign to rid the north of Ireland of “British occupation.”
 The events of Omagh were a microcosm of how both Republican and Loyalist paramilitaries operated over the previous thirty years.
 A tiny minority intent on destruction provided poor telephoned bomb warnings to the authorities.
-In the confusion and it appears general laxness of residents and police authorities, the victims were unknowingly shepherded close to the car that contained 500 lbs of explosives.
+In the confusion, the victims were unknowingly shepherded close to the car that contained 500 lbs of explosives.
 The victims never had a chance.

 It has been alleged that the British, Irish and American intelligence agencies had information which could have prevented the bombing; most of which came from double agents inside the Real IRA.
 This information was not given to the local police; the Royal Ulster Constabulary (RUC).
 In 2008 it was revealed that British intelligence agency GCHQ was monitoring conversations between the bombers as the bomb was being driven into Omagh.